 Restructuring Expenses.
 During the third quarter of fiscal 2019, we adopted and announced a targeted restructuring plan (the "Fiscal 2019 Restructuring Plan"), which included the closure of two manufacturing facilities, one in Brazil and one in England, as well as other actions including the rationalization of certain products.
 Fewer than 200 positions were eliminated.
 The Company relocated the production of certain impacted products to other existing manufacturing operations during fiscal 2020.
 These restructuring actions were designed to enhance profitability and improve efficiency.
 Restructuring expenses incurred in fiscal 2022 and fiscal 2021 were not material.
-For information on our restructuring efforts, refer to our Fiscal 2021 Annual Report.
+For information on our restructuring efforts, refer to our Annual Report on Form 10-K filed with the SEC on May 28, 2021.